 Elizabeth Ilgenfritz was a longtime member of the MWPA.
 An avid reader and dedicated writer, Ilgenfritz was the author of Anne Hutchinson (American Women of Achievement series) published by Putnam and was working on a young adult novel entitled “Bark” at the moment of her untimely death in late 2016.

 To honor Ilgenfritz’s passions and writing life, two annual scholarships have been established in her name.
 One scholarship is for female high school students entering their sophomore, junior, or senior year in Waldo or Knox counties to attend the Longfellow Young Writers’ Workshop at the University of Maine at Farmington each July.
-The second is for female writers 18+ in Waldo or Knox counties who have graduated from high school to attend the Slice Literary Writers’ Conference in Brooklyn, New York each September.
+The second is for female writers 18+ in Waldo or Knox counties to attend the Slice Literary Writers’ Conference in Brooklyn, New York each September.

 Ilgenfritz Scholarship to Longfellow Young Writers’ Workshop